jalik/react-form/README.md

   invalidClass,
   // the loading error (if any)
   loadError,
-  // tells if the onLoad function was successful loaded,
+  // tells if the load function was successful loaded,
-  // tells if the onLoad function is running loading,
+  // tells if the load function is running loading,
   // tells if the form was modified modified,